What would be your ideal beach in Tayrona?

 Tayrona is a vast national park and not all the beaches are accessible from Calabazo or Zaino.

-The following beaches are accessible from Santa Marta thanks to Public or Private transports.
+The following beaches are accessible from Santa Marta thanks to Public or Private transport.

 Bahia Concha is located 50 min away from Santa Marta.